By Clarence Carson and Paul Cleveland

 - Suggested answers and prompts for Study Guide material from the text

-- pdf format quizzes and quarterly tests
+- PDF format quizzes and quarterly tests

-- Semester plan for completing the course
+- Semester plan for completing the course with daily assignments

 - To register, a teacher needs to send a copy of the purchase receipt if purchased from a source other than this site and answer a few questions.
 A login will be set up to meet your needs.
 (Click Esc to exit viewer and return to this page)